azurecitadel/azurecitadel/content/arc/servers/050-scenario.md

 There is an excellent page and 10 minute video on Azure Docs called [Plan and deploy Azure Arc-enabled servers](https://docs.microsoft.com/azure/azure-arc/servers/plan-at-scale-deployment).
 Watch the video when you get the opportunity.

-Go to [aka.ms/adopt/hybrid](https://aka.ms/adopt/hybrid) for a fuller set of Cloud Adoption Framework documentation for hybrid and multicloud.
+Go to [aka.ms/adopt/hybrid](https://aka.ms/adopt/hybrid) for a fuller set of Cloud Adoption Framework documentation for hybrid and multi-cloud.

 ## Resources